Zelgadis87/rule-reactor/README.md

 # Notes

+There is a potential design flaw related to running multiple reactors.
+When objects are asserted to working memory their constructors are augmented with a member `instances`.
+The instances persist across reactor creations, i.e. the working memory of reactors is not isolated to a given reactor; hence, creating a new reactory may have rules that fire unexpectedly.
+It is arguable that the sharing of working memory may be useful in some situations, so the behavior has been left in place.
+A future release may support a config option when creating a reactors to tell it to used shared or private working memory.

 # Updates (reverse chronological order)

+2016-10-27 v0.1.4 Updated unit tests after detecting design flaw.
+See Notes above.
+Pushed to npm.

 2016-10-08 v0.1.3 Testing fix for issue #15.
 Not pushed to npm.
 See test/issue15.html.